Keto Biscuits and Gravy

-You can add some fresh chopped Italian parsley on top of the gravy for flavor, it won’t add carbs.
+You can add some fresh chopped Italian parsley on top of the gravy for flavor.
+It won’t add carbs.

 You can store the keto gravy in the fridge in a sealed container for up to 3 days.

 A great way to meal prep plenty of keto sausage biscuits and gravy for your next breakfast is to freeze them.
 This is how I recommend freezing your food to make each breakfast easy and delicious.

-Freeze the sausage gravy in small ziplock bags or containers – 1/3 cup at a time so you know that one bag equals one serving.
+Freeze the sausage gravy in small ziplock bags or containers – 1/3 cup at a time, so you know that one bag equals one serving.

 Freeze all the biscuits in a large sealed box.
 They are easy to remove from the box even if frozen together in the same container.

 The day before, thaw the gravy in the fridge and place the biscuit on a plate on the countertop.